emipa606/MoreFactionInteraction/README.md

 My recommendations for people who play with MFI + DD or faction mods would be to increase the "Time modifier for faction interaction" slider in the MFI mod settings menu from 1 to 3 and to disable the "Allow Alliance" and "Allow permanent enemy factions to change relationships" options for DD. ”

+- Another solution for the trader-spam is to use my mod https://steamcommunity.com/sharedfiles/filedetails/?id=2813027453]Ask before enter

 ![Image](https://i.imgur.com/pufA0kM.png)